jovulic/hello/README.md

 # hello

-A collection of hello world programs across various languages composed as nix flakes.
+_A collection of hello world nix flakes._